 Physical keys: “Old-school” physical key systems work to keep your buildings secure, and although they’re cheaper to set up, they’re even more inconvenient than a keycard system.
 For example, every time a key gets lost or an employee leaves, you need to rekey all the locks and redistribute new keys to everyone.
 The more locations and employees you have, the more unmanageable your physical key system will become.

-Smartphone access systems: Smartphone-based access solutions solve the worst challenges of keycards and physical keys.
+Smartphone access systems: Smartphone-based credentials solve the worst challenges of keycards and physical keys.
 For example, Openpath smartphone access systems allow you to grant and revoke access to an unlimited number of employees at an unlimited number of facilities remotely.
 With Openpath, managers don’t have to be physically present to provide a key or keycard to employees and visitors.
 So, the next time an employee gets locked out of a store in New Jersey, you can open the office with a touch of a button even if you're in California.

 Finally, because Openpath access solutions use standard Wiegand wiring, are plug-and-play compatible and don’t require an on-site server, they’re a lot less expensive and faster to set up and get running compared to traditional readers and systems.